Best 9MM Handguns

 Many options exist and they can be found anywhere you look on the interwebs.

-I suggest taking a look at companies like Harry’s Holsters for high-quality kydex solutions.
+I suggest looking at companies like Harry’s Holsters for high-quality Kydex solutions.

 • 10+1 Round

 • 3.1″ Barrel